dxps/beOrg/README.md

 # beOrg
 A Time and Task Tracking system

-The goal is to create a time and task tracking solution.
+The goal is to create a time and task tracking system.
 It will be based on three of my preferred topics:
 - Java-based REST services for the backend
 - Cassandra as the database
-- Webix UI for the user interface
+- React.js for the user interface

+TODO: Alternative database.